stuartellis/stuartellis-site-hugo/content/articles/minikube.md

 2. Add _~/.local/bin/_ to your PATH
 3. Download kubectl for macOS, and copy it to _~/.local/bin/_
 4. Download minikube for macOS, and copy it to _~/.local/bin/_
-5. Install VirtualBox or hyperkit
+5. Install [hyperkit](https://github.com/moby/hyperkit) (unless you have already installed VirtualBox)
 6. Install Docker

+The Minikube documentation recommends that you use Hyperkit as the virtual machine manager on macOS.
+If you already use VirtualBox on macOS, you do not need to install Hyperkit, because Minikube supports both types of virtual machine manager.

+Install Docker on the macOS host system, so that you can use the command-line tool when you need it.
+Avoid starting the Docker service, because you will be using Minikube to host your containers.

 Optionally, install [Helm](https://helm.sh/) and [Skaffold](https://skaffold.dev) to deploy your applications.
 Download the versions for macOS and copy them to the _~/.local/bin/_ directory.
 Minikube itself does not use or require these tools.

-### Shell autocompletion

-To enable auto-completion for the Bash shell, add this line to your _~/.bashrc_ file:

-    eval "$(minikube completion bash)"

 ## Creating a Cluster on Minikube

-FIXME

-Configure Minikube:
+Minikube downloads images and sets up a cluster the first time that you run the _minikube start_ command.
+Configure Minikube before you start the cluster.

+Always specify resource limits before you run the _start_ command:

     minikube config set memory 4096
     minikube config set cpus 2

-To pin the Kubernetes version that Minikube uses:
+To pin the Kubernetes version that Minikube uses, add the _--k8s-version_ option:

     minikube start --k8s-version=

-Use the _--extra-config_ option to pass settings to Kubernetes components:
+Use the _--extra-config_ option to pass other settings to Kubernetes components:

     minikube start --extra-config=

-This feature use kubeadm, so the available settings are the same as using kubeadm directly.
+This feature uses kubeadm, so you can use the same settings as kubeadm.

+By default, clusters use Docker as the container run-time.
+You can [configure a Minikube cluster to use another type of container run-time](https://kubernetes.io/docs/setup/minikube/#alternative-container-runtimes), such as CRI-O.

 # Using Minikube for Local Development